Ohio State-Washington: Rose Bowl prediction, time, TV channel, preview | NCAA.com

-Urban Meyer will coach Ohio State for the final time when the Buckeyes play Washington in the Rose Bowl.
+Urban Meyer will coach Ohio State for the last time when the Buckeyes play Washington in the Rose Bowl.
 Below, find game time, TV channel, prediction and preview information.

 Meyer and Ohio State are 12-1 and ranked No. 6 in the final College Football Playoff rankings.
 Washington, coached by Chris Petersen, is 10-3 and No. 9.